sarthakagrawal34/Codeial/README.md

 5. When the function sends the AJAX request it also receives some data that is the post id and it will be removed.
 6. The function that will be sending the AJAX request we need to populate the delete link argument and put it on the delete link.

+### Display notifications of creation and deletion using NOTY.
+1. Add/ delete comments dynamically with AJAX and then move on to NOTY.
+2. We created a JS file that sends the form data via AJAX.
+3. Using preventDefault we have prevented the default behavior to get submitted and we send the data to the server via AJAX parallelly asynchronously.
+4. On the server-side we used request.XHR and we checked whether the request is an AJAX request or not.
+5. If it was the AJAX request we have sent data in JSON format and displayed it using a function.
+6. For the delete link to be activated, we created another function that sends the delete request via AJAX.
+Once we get a successful response, we remove that element from the DOM